The Hot Pink Paper Campaign

 We ran the HPPC in two previous municipal elections in Vancouver and know it works.
 Learn more about our previous Hot Pink Paper Campaigns here.

-The campaign keeps the issues that impact women made-marginalized at the forefront of election issues
+The campaign keeps the issues that impact genders made-marginalized at the forefront of election issues

 Provides council with the blueprints and references needed to embed intersectionality within bylaws, motions, and decision-making

 It gets results - councillors have told us that this campaign raises issues they otherwise wouldn’t have considered, and knowing that WTC is following decisions made at council holds them accountable during their term

 The campaign helps residents make informed decisions when voting by providing accessible information to rally around issues that matter the most

 If you would like to be kept up to date on our work in the 2022 Hot Pink Paper Campaign, subscribe to our campaign mailing list.